Gvozdarus svetovidovi

 Gvozdarus svetovidovi, the naked-head toothfish, is a species of marine ray-finned fish belonging to the family Nototheniidae, the notothens or cod icefishes.
 It is found in the Ross and Cooperation Seas, probably south of the Antarctic Polar Front from pelagic waters down to depths of 550 m (1,804 ft), though it is normally found in a pelagic environment.

 Taxonomy

 Gvozdarus svetovidovi was first formally described in 1989 by the Russian ichthyologist Arkady Vladimirovich Balushkin with the type locality given as the Ross Sea at 73°36'S, 171°00'E, at a depth of 550 m.
 When the genus Gvozdarus was described this species was the only species in the genus and was, therefore, its type species by monotypy.
 A second species, Gvozdarus balushkini, has since been added to the genus.

+Etymology

 The specific name honours Anatoly Nikolaevich Svetovidov who was head of the Laboratory of Ichthyology at the USSR Academy of Sciences.